 #35.
 Mini Box Braids

 When it’s summer and you’re hot all the time, get your hair off your shoulders with a mini box braided hairstyle.
 Wearing it long and in braids will eliminate frizz, but wearing it up is equally as pretty, especially with this gorgeous blue ombre.

-During the summer months, help your child enjoy herself by treating her to her own box braids.
-Pick out bright colors, such as orange and pink, for summer vibes and a low maintenance look she can rock for at least a month.
+During the summer months, help your little girl enjoy herself by treating her to her own box braids.
+Pick out bright colors, such as orange and pink, for summer vibes and a low-maintenance look she can rock for at least a month.